deemp/flakes/templates/codium/haskell/README.md

 Suppose you'd like `Nix` to supply a C library [liblzma](https://tukaani.org/xz/) to `stack` using this integration.
 You'd create a `stack-shell` (more on that below) in `flake.nix` and provide there a `Nix` package `pkgs.lzma`.
 Then, `stack` will create an isolated environment, where this library is present, and run your program in this environment.
-In such an environment, the program will have no access to installed programs like `rm` or `git`.
+In such an environment, your program won't have an access to other libraries and programs like `rm` or `git`.
-But what if your program needs to call these commands in your code?
+But what if your program needs to call the `rm` command?
-In this case, their packages should also go into this isolated environment.
+In this case, your `stack-shell` should contain the relevant package, `pkgs.coreutils`.
-They will be turned into executables and become available to your program.
+This package will be turned into executables.
+Then, `rm` and some other commands will become available in that isolated environment.
-So, they should also be listed in `stack-shell`.

 ### This project

 This sample `Haskell` project demonstrates `Stack` + `Nix` integration.

-It has a Haskell `lzma` package as a dependency.
+It has a Haskell `lzma` package as a dependency (see [package.yaml](./package.yaml)).
 This package depends on a `C` library `liblzma`.
 `Nix` delivers this library as a package `pkgs.lzma` in `stack-shell`.

 There's also a `pkgs.hello` package in `stack-shell`.